 Find out more about the digital customer experience from Orange Business.

-Sandra Collomb has been the Head of the Customer Relationship department since 2011, first for Orange Business Services and then for Orange Applications for Business.
+Sandra Collomb has been the Head of the Customer Relationship department since 2011, first for Orange Business and then for Orange Applications for Business.

-After several years working in a consulting firm, she joined Orange Business Services as sales team manager.
+After several years working in a consulting firm, she joined Orange Business as sales team manager.
 She is deeply involved in customer relationship topics: focusing on their own clients and end users to better understand them, anticipate their behavior and to ultimately make them feel unique by customizing each interaction.
 It has been her area of expertise as well as her center of interest since the beginning of her professional career.
 Her current role is managing business partners and above all to lead her team to provide companies with the most efficient customer relationship possible.